moby/moby/docs/breaking_changes.md

 ## Docker Content Trust

 Engine older than the current 1.10 cannot pull images from repositories that have enabled key delegation.
-Key delegation is an experimental feature which requires a manual action to enable.
+Key delegation is a feature which requires a manual action to enable.